herreteman/albw_items_and_map/README.md

 * Not all combinations of settings produce a completable seed, even if the tracker may say otherwise

 ## Collaborators
-* Thank you DGod63 for the better Bell and Pouch icons, as well as the !
+* Thank you DGod63 for the better Bell and Pouch icons, as well as high quality closed/open chest images!